C. K. Stead: Early life and education

-Stead was born in Auckland in 1932.
+Stead was born in Auckland, New Zealand, in 1932.
 He attended Mount Albert Grammar School.
 He has said that growing up he rarely read New Zealand writers: "I read a few New Zealand writers at school but mainly it was a British education so one read British writers really".
 Stead began writing poetry at about age 14 when he read a copy of the collected works of Rupert Brooke, sent by his sister's penpal in England.

-Stead graduated from the University of Auckland with a Bachelor of Arts in 1959, and earned his Masters of Arts the following year.
+Stead graduated from the University of Auckland with a Bachelor of Arts in 1954, and earned his Masters of Arts the following year.
 At this time he and his wife were neighbours with short-story writer Frank Sargeson.
 Writer Janet Frame was living in a hut in Sargeson's garden, having recently been discharged after nine years in a mental hospital.
 Frame later wrote about this time in her memoir An Angel at My Table, and Stead covered the same period in his autobiographical novel All Visitors Ashore (1984).